frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 NOTE: Story **2012** can be implemented by giving original-capture reports a default XSLT transformation.

 **2020:** Given is that I am building an automated test from a report.
 As a Frank developer I want the option to declare some checkpoints **stubbed**, checkpoints that correspond to calls to external systems.
 When the report is rerun, the Frank!Framework should not call the external systems again but it should return the results already stored in the stubbed checkpoints.
 This way, only the logic within the Frank configuration captured in the report is tested, not the behavior of the external systems.
 Stubbing allows Frank developers to work with a simpler test environment, because the test does not require access to external systems.

+TODO: At present the old GUI has controls to stub *every* checkpoint, even info points.
+This makes me see that I do not understand the exact meaning of stubbing.

 **2030:** Given is that I am building an automated test from a report.
 As a Frank developer I want the option to base parameterized tests upon my report.
 This means that I introduce variable references in my report.
 I can create a new report by specifying values for the variables.
 I can do this for multiple possibilities to set the variables, all resulting in a new clone of the report.